lj6132/tinyhudis/README.md

 # tinyhudis
-a tiny kv server created by levi and yuhao
+a tiny kv server created by levi and BurningLiao(https://github.com/BurningLiao)